Crochet Bobble Stitch Tutorial

 The Offset Bobbles

-Tip: to create the offset bobbles, single crochet above the bobble stitches 2 rows below and make the bobble stitch above the single crochet stitches 2 rows below.
+Tip: To create the offset bobbles, single crochet above the bobble stitches 2 rows below and make the bobble stitch above the single crochet stitches 2 rows below.

 Row 1: ch20